 Another 35 words (2 lines of text) are included under the topic Early Whelebon Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Whelebon family to Ireland
+Migration of the Whelebon family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Whelebon or a variant listed above: Sam, Mathew, and Robert Welbourne settled in Virginia in 1652.